-This project aimed to bring a partnership between Continuous Electron Beam Accelerator Facility (CEBAF) of Thomas Jefferson National Accelerator Facility (commonly Jefferson Lab or JLab) and the Idaho Accelerator Center (IAC) of Idaho State University (ISU).
-There have been great interest for polarized positron source in the nuclear and accelerator physics community for various nuclear/particle physics applications [1].
+This project measures the positron production efficiency using a proposed quadrupole triplet collection system in the partnership with the Continuous Electron Beam Accelerator Facility (CEBAF) of Thomas Jefferson National Accelerator Facility (commonly referred to as Jefferson Lab or JLab) and the Idaho Accelerator Center (IAC) of Idaho State University (ISU).
+There has been substantial interest in developing a polarized positron source for the nuclear physics community [1].
 The main challenge have been increasing the intensity and polarization of the beam.
+This work investigates a proposed method for collecting positrons that uses a quadrupole triplet system.